wink-travel/wink-sdk-python/wink-sdk-extranet-booking/README.md

  - [Analytics](/analytics): All APIs related to tracking metrics across a wide variety of data source segments including, more entertaining, leaderboard metrics.

  ### Payment APIs
- Payment endpoints are for developers who want to purchase travel blocking.
+ Payment endpoints are for developers who want to purchase travel inventory.
 This can be done via the API as a registered Travel Agent or using our API in conjunction with our PCI compliant reactive widget for all other entities.

  - [TripPay](/reactive): All APIs related to TripPay account management, booking, mapping and integration features.